 Similarly to the bike, all live classes feature a Leaderboard.
 Your position on the Leaderboard depends on your real-time metrics.
 These metrics on the Tread include distance, speed, elevation and calories.
 So if you’re someone with a competitive spirit, you’ll absolutely love the Tread and its virtual races against thousands of people.

 In case your schedule is not exactly in sync with the live classes, you can always go on-demand.
 That’s exactly what I did during my test run.
-And I have to say that besides the Leaderboard, the recorded class felt like a live one as well.
+And I have to say that besides the Leaderboard, the recorded class felt just like a live one.

 On-Demand Running Class

 I did a quite short 20-minute-long ‘EDM Fun Run’.
-Where ‘EDM Fun’ turned out to be a signal to brace yourself for Today’s Top Hits on Spotify featuring and entire Chainsmokers album.
+Where ‘EDM Fun’ simply means brace yourself for Today’s Top Hits on Spotify featuring and entire Chainsmokers album.

 On a more serious note, the class itself was great.
 It started off with a proper warm-up, which is very important before a running workout.
 The mid-section was built up in an excellent way.
 It included a variety of short bursts of sprints and hills.
 Finally at the end we had a perfect-length cool down to make sure that our HR gradually decreases back to its normal pace.